SamVerschueren/korn/readme.md

 > Front-end testing in a headless environment

 This tool can be used to run your front-end tests in an environment without a display server, like Jenkins.
 The only requirement is [Docker](https://www.docker.com/).
-The underlying container used by `korn` is [`circleci/node:8.9.4-browsers`](https://hub.docker.com/r/circleci/node/).
+The underlying container used by `korn` is [`circleci/node:X.Y.Z-browsers`](https://hub.docker.com/r/circleci/node/) depending on the `--node` flag provided.

 ## Install